The first step to beginning health career training at NOVA/MEC is to attend a mandatory Information Session.

 About the Medical Laboratory Technology (MLT) and Phlebotomy (PBT) Programs

-ASCP Career Center is an online resource for those interested in learning more about career opportunities in clinical laboratory science.
+ASCP Careers is an online resource for those interested in learning more about career opportunities in clinical laboratory science.